SEQUOIA End-to-End

 End-to-end solutions

-The project will implement eight industrial use cases that were identified in the areas of production, logistics, engineering, and automotive.
-Demonstrators and application-specific benchmarks will be developed from these and a transfer of knowledge to industry and society will be achieved.
+The project implemented eight industrial use cases that were identified in the areas of production, logistics, engineering, and automotive.
+Demonstrators and application-specific benchmarks were developed from these and in order to transfer knowledge to industry and society.

 HLRS’s contributions to SEQUOIA End-to-End aim to pave the way for hybrid solutions that benefit from the integration of HPC, AI, and quantum computing.